docker/docs/desktop/hardened-desktop/admin-controls/index.md

 Next, you must [create and configure the admin-settings.json file](configure-ac.md).

-Once this is done, Docker Desktop users receive the changed settings when they re-launch Docker Desktop and re-authenticate to your organization.
+Once this is done, Docker Desktop users receive the changed settings when they quit and then re-launch Docker Desktop, or launch Docker Desktop for the first time, and sign in to your organization.
 Docker doesn't automatically mandate that developers re-launch and re-authenticate once a change has been made, so as not to disrupt your developers workflow.

 ### What do users see when the settings are enforced?